oldarmyc/pitchfork/README.md

 ```

 **Note:** If you have added your own calls into the collections you can omit the --drop in the call above, and the calls will be added to the existing collection.

+If you are running pitchfork using the docker method above, the mongo container has the port 27017 exposed to the local machine.
+You can connect and do the restore just as you would using the above method.

 #### Testing
 The application unit tests can be run with nose and selenium.
 To install the requirements to run test do the following in your virtual environment